 - Australian shepherds

-Because the production of cortisol impacts a wealth of biological processes, the familiar signs and symptoms of cushing's disease are also many in number and often come on slowly, cushion’s is frequently misattributed to other health conditions.
+Because the production of cortisol impacts a wealth of biological processes, the familiar signs and symptoms of these issues are also many in number and often come on slowly, cushion’s is frequently misattributed to other health conditions.

 - Drinking more water and faster than usual

 - Urinating - dogs may have accidents inside despite being housebroken

 - Hair loss

 - Pot belly